Carolyn Tyler Guidry: Biography

 Upon her election as bishop, she was appointed to serve as the presiding prelate of the 16th Episcopal district of the AME Church, comprising Suriname, Guyana, the Windward Islands, the Virgin Islands, the Dominican Republic, Haiti, Jamaica, Cuba and London, England.
 Not long after she was appointed, Hurricane Ivan caused severe damage in the region, especially in Jamaica and the Dominican Republic, which made her first months in office very hectic.
 In 2008, at the 48th Quadrennial Session of the General Conference of the AME Church, she was appointed to serve as bishop of the 8th Episcopal District, which comprises the US states of Louisiana and Mississippi.
 She retired in 2012.

 In addition to her ministry in the church, she was actively involved in charitable and non-profit organizations.
 Tyler Guidry served as the secretary on the board of the John F. Kennedy Hospital in Indio, president of the Riverside County Board of Mental Health, and Treasurer of the national board of One Church One Child.
-She is also a member of Sigma Gamma Rho sorority.
+She was also a member of Sigma Gamma Rho sorority.

 Tyler Guidry was the widow of Donovan Guidry, a retired officer in the United States Army, who died in June 2007 after a lengthy illness.
 She was the mother of six children, grandmother of twelve and great-grandmother of thirteen.

 Tyler Guidry died on May 3, 2025, in Atlanta, Georgia.